 Thoughts on FSU/Bucs/Lightning/Magic

 Last year I wrote a large piece over the summer on all of our teams, all of which were in the offseason at the time.
-I never got around to that this summer, so this year we're doing things a little differently and looking at the football teams mid season while previewing the Lightning and Magic right before their own respective seasons begin.
+I never got around to that this summer, so this year we're doing things a little differently.
+At this point (December 18), FSU's season is finished (thank God), the Buccaneers have 3 games remaining in their regular season and are making a playoff push, and the Lightning and Magic are about a third of the way through their respective regular seasons.

 Florida State Seminoles